EXPRESS BOOKING

 written by Es Princep / October 07, 2019

-The title of a Spanish play by author Fernando Fernán Gómez claims that bicycles are only for summer.
-On Mallorca, we don't really agree with that.
-Here, bikes are for the 300 days of sunshine we enjoy, and also for the almost 1,250 kilometres of roads and paths that allow us to explore Mallorca by bike, discovering extraordinary landscapes.
-Winding roads and paths, cliffs that quicken the pulse and lead us to the sea, hidden and unexplored corners, the treasure of the Tramuntana and the feeling of flying over the asphalt with every pedal stroke to get a different perspective of the island.
+Bikes, contrary to what the movie title suggests, are not just for summer.
+In Mallorca, bikes are for the 300 days of sunshine we enjoy and for the nearly 1,250 kilometers of roads and paths that will let us explore the island by bike while discovering exceptional landscapes.
+Winding roads and paths, cliffs that quicken the pulse and lead us to the sea, hidden and unexplored corners, the treasure of the Tramuntana, and the sensation of flying over the asphalt thanks to our legs, offering a different perspective of the island.

-Every year, when the heat subsides, thousands upon thousands of cyclists - both professionals and amateurs - arrive, ready to take to the cycle paths that criss-cross the island.
-Six of Spain's ten most famous cycling routes are on Mallorca, so our 700 byways are the perfect setting to make the bike our best ally.
+Every year, when the heat takes a break, thousands of cyclists—both professionals and enthusiasts—arrive ready to take on the cycling routes that dissect the island.
+Six of Spain’s ten famous cycling routes are located in Mallorca, making our 700 secondary roads the perfect backdrop to make the bike our best ally.

-The routes range from the easiest, such as Alaró-Orient-Bunyola-Alaró, to some of the most complicated: Port de Sóller-Sa Calobra (not suitable for cyclists with altitude sickness).
+Routes range from the simplest, like Alaró–Orient–Bunyola–Alaró, to some of the toughest: Port de Sóller–Sa Calobra (not suitable for cyclists with a fear of heights).

 mallorca en bicicleta

-• Points of interest: Finca Son Real, Ca'n Picafort, viewpoint from the Ermita de Betlem.
+• Points of interest: Finca Son Real, Ca’n Picafort, Mirador de la Ermita de Betlem

-With a length of 72 kilometres, this route allows us to enjoy spectacular landscapes where the sea is always present.
-The level of difficulty is medium.
-The route begins at Playa de Muro, the centre of cycling in Mallorca, where various services are offered to lovers of the sport.
-It then runs almost along the entire bay of Alcudia, passing through Can Picafort, Santa Margalida and Son Serra de Marina.
-Due to the low elevation gain, this section is not too difficult and offers magnificent views of the port of Alcúdia.
-In addition, we are accompanied by a refreshing sea breeze.
+• With only 72 kilometers, this route lets us enjoy a spectacular landscape where the sea is always present.
+Its level of challenge is medium-high.
+The route starts at Playa de Muro, the nerve center of cycling in Mallorca, which offers various services for bike enthusiasts.
+It then crosses almost the entire bay of Alcúdia, passing through Ca’n Picafort, Santa Margalida, and Son Serra de Marina.
+Due to its gentle slope, this section is not too difficult and allows for magnificent views of the port of Alcúdia.
+Plus, a refreshing sea breeze will accompany us.

-Before tackling the climb to the Betlem hermitage in Santa Margalida, you can take some refreshment at the Son Real public estate, which invites you to contemplate landscapes of dune formations and archaeological sites.
-The climb to the Betlem hermitage, with slopes of up to 9%, requires some preparation and is the most challenging part of the route.
-A narrow, steep and winding path that, despite its difficulty, is worth the effort as the views along this route are outstanding.
-The Betlem hermitage is a good place to take a break and enjoy an exceptional panoramic view of the Bay of Alcúdia before beginning the descent to Artà.
-To return to the starting point, we can take the Ma-12 road towards Ca'n Picafort.
+Before starting the climb to the Ermita de Betlem in Santa Margalida, we can recharge at the public Finca Son Real, which invites us to admire landscapes with dune formations and archaeological sites.
+The climb to Ermita de Betlem, with slopes reaching 9%, requires some preparation and is the biggest challenge of the route.
+A narrow, steep, and winding path that, despite its difficulty, is worth it, as the views at this stage are excellent.
+The Ermita de Betlem is a great place to take a breather and enjoy a panoramic view of the bay of Alcúdia before starting the descent to Artà.
+To return to the starting point, we can take the Ma-12 road toward Ca’n Picafort.

 2. Palma - Esporles - Puigpunyent - Calvià - Palma